nikolasalge/inference/README_Accelerators.rst

 * LoadGen Arguments
     * :code:`--scenario [SingleStream, MultiStream, Server, Offline]`
-        Sets loadgen scenario, for more info see below (the Coral and NCS2 profiles use MultitSream mode by default).
+        Sets LoadGen scenario, for more info see below (the Coral and NCS2 profiles use MultitStream mode by default).
     * :code:`--samples-per-query [no. of samples]`
         Only used in MultiStream Mode.
 Sets number of samples that are sent each query.
 Set to model-batchsize (max-batchsize*n, where n is a positive integer, works too).
     * :code:`--accuracy`